What Kinds of Things Should You Report?

 If you know of fraud, waste, abuse, or mismanagement in Department of Commerce programs and operations, report it to the OIG Hotline.
 This includes alleged/suspected wrongdoing by Department of Commerce employees, contractors, grantees, recipients of financial assistance, and others involved in the Department's programs and operations.

 If you suspect that you have been retaliated against for whistleblowing, please contact the OIG Hotline or the U.S. Office of Special Counsel.
-For further information, please see Overview of OIG's Whistleblower Protection Program below.
+For further information, please see OIG's Whistleblower Protection Program page.

 Please note that OIG does not have authority to investigate EEO complaints, which may be filed by contacting the Department of Commerce, Office of Civil Rights.

-Whether you report allegations via the online complaint form, phone, fax, mail, e-mail, or in person, OIG will not disclose your identity without your consent, unless the IG determines such disclosure is unavoidable during the course of the investigation.
+Whether you report allegations via the online complaint form, phone, fax, mail, e-mail, or in person, OIG will not disclose your identity without your consent, unless the Inspector General determines such disclosure is unavoidable during the course of the investigation.

 Contact the Hotline